davemcphee/terraform-provider-azurecaf/docs/data-sources/azurecaf_environment_variable.md

 # azurecaf_environment_variable

-The data source azurecaf_environment_variable retrieve an OS environment variable.
+The data source azurecaf_environment_variable retrieves an OS environment variable.

 ## Example usage
 This example shows how to get the value of an environment variable.